 “Why don’t you have parents?
 If you don’t have parents how did you get here?”

 “I’m here because of Jason.
 I’ve been with him since he was born.”

 “Since he was born?”

 “I grew up with him.”

 “How is that possible?”

 Dr. Clement was stunned but her theory confirmed, as ludicrous as it sounded.
 After reading Shadows, Ether, and Consciousness, Dr. Clement took a chance on the possibility that such things were real.
-She surmised, along with Alex and Marcia that Kelly’s fading away and missing time were directly correlated to Alex’s missing shadow.
+She surmised, along with Jason and Marcia that Kelly’s fading away and missing time were directly correlated to Jason’s missing shadow.

-This is why Alex cast no shadow.
+This is why Jason cast no shadow.
 His shadow became Kelly.
-Whenever she experienced stress or sadness due to the problems in her relationship with Alex, she momentarily disappeared or reverted to her original state to be close to him.
+Whenever she experienced stress or sadness due to the problems in her relationship with Jason, she momentarily disappeared or reverted to her original state to be close to him.
 When she physically reappeared she didn’t remember it.